Knowledge or perception of a situation or fact

 Offense/defense and move with a purpose

-As of this writing in late 2018, Basics now has 102 program graduates who have played or are playing college basketball—11 at the Division 1 level.
+As of this writing in early 2019, Basics now has 103 program graduates who have played or are playing college basketball—11 at the Division 1 level.
 That number will likely double over the next few years.
 We build competitive habits, and in many respects it starts with AWARENESS.

-In my opinion, one of the primary reasons why we have so many kids at these highest levels is we TEACH AWARENESS.
-Awareness is a skill, a skill so CENRAL TO THE GAME, this explains why this block resides DEAD CENTER of the pyramid.
-In fact, every single skill requires awareness , KEEN AWARENESS, for that player to excel.
+One of the primary reasons why we have so many kids at these highest levels is we TEACH AWARENESS.
+Awareness is a skill, a skill so CENRAL TO THE GAME, this explains why this block resides DEAD CENTER in the pyramid.
+In fact, every single skill requires awareness , SHARP AWARENESS, for that player to excel.

-- Beginning players–Be AWARE who you are guarding, point to that player “MY MAN!”, don’t let that player beat you down the court, When you PASS the ball, CUT HARD, either to the basket OR away from the ball, move to OPEN SPACE, not just to the ball, be aware who you are guarding and GUARD that player.
+- Beginning players–Be AWARE who you are guarding, point to that player “MY MAN!”, don’t let that player beat you down the floor, When you PASS the ball, CUT HARD, either to the basket OR away from the ball, move to OPEN SPACE, not just to the ball, be aware who you are guarding and GUARD that player.

-- Intermediate players–DEFENSE: Below the line (positioning), opponents strengths/weaknesses, anticipate their movements especially CUTS and try to impede their progress on the court.
+- Intermediate players–on DEFENSE: Below the line (positioning), be aware of an opponents strengths/weaknesses, anticipate their movements especially CUTS and try to impede their progress on the court.
 OFFENSE: Space the floor, sharp cuts to space, setting proper screens, being aware of good shot selection, no standing around, crash the offensive glass and then SPRINT the court

-- Advanced players–Honesty with yourself about your skill/condition.
-Understanding and taking advantage of matchups, be aware of the game’s inherent imperfectability and be kind to yourself when you fail.
+- Advanced players–Be aware and Honest with yourself about your skill/condition.
+Understand and take advantage of matchups, be aware of the game’s inherent imperfectability and be kind to yourself when you fail.
 DEFENSE: Jump to the ball, stab and recover, take charges, ALWAYS be aware of HELPING your team mates, TALK, TALK, TALK OFFENSE: Use of screens, Set up defender, different kinds of cuts, timing on cuts, fakes, passes, etc. Being aware of MATCH UPS and then taking advantage of any mis-matches, be aware of the CLOCK and understand time management